samstone02/lememon/README.md

 # Stickit

-Stickit is an experiment studying app created by Sam Stone.
+Stickit is an experimental studying app created by Sam Stone.